devhuzaifa01/huzaifa-school-management-machine-test/README.md

 ## Overview

 This document provides comprehensive documentation for the School Management System API.
 The API is organized by user roles (Admin, Teacher, Student) and includes lookup endpoints for common data access.
+This API project is build with .NET 8 Web APIs.

 ## Role & Responsibilities